jcoin-maarc/JCOIN-core-measures/README.md

 In addition to the datasets above, a small administrative dataset is used to record information about each participant's flow throughout the study:

 - [Administrative data on participants](https://jsonhero.io/new?url=https://raw.githubusercontent.com/jcoin-maarc/JCOIN-core-measures/refs/heads/main/schemas/core_measures/table-schema-admin.json)

+## Validating Your Data

+Instructions for using these schemas to validate your data may be found [here](https://github.com/jcoin-maarc/JCOIN-core-measures/blob/main/docs/validation.md).